Saudi Arabia triples taxes, cuts $26B in costs amid pandemic

 Additionally, the government will discontinue the cost-of-living allowance, starting in June.
 Those allowances had cost the state about $13.5 billion annually.
 Saudi Arabia said it would also increase value-added tax from 5% to 15% as of July.
 The tax on most goods and services was first introduced in Saudi Arabia in 2018 as a way to increase revenue.

 Al-Jadaan explained that the shock of low oil demand, coupled with the suspension of local economic activity due to curfews and lockdowns across the kingdom and unexpected additional spending on healthcare created the need to take such steps.
 Meanwhile, the poorest Saudis will continue to receive benefits.
 The government said Sunday it deposited more than half a billion dollars, or 2.18 billion riyals, into the so-called “Citizen's Account” for May that helps more than 12 million low-earning Saudis.
-Since its inception, the program has paid some $19.5 billion to citizens with average monthly support per family about $240.
+Since its inception, the program has paid some $19.5 billion to citizens with $240 in average monthly support per family.